SUSTAINABILITY

 (1) Of information regarding important decisions and occurrences

-The senior corporate officer in charge of IR business operations works alongside the IR and Legal Affairs departments to analyze information reported by each of the Company’s departments and the Group’s companies.
-They then follow the guidelines for timely disclosure, determining whether information needs to be disclosed, what exactly to disclose, the method of disclosure, then disclosing the information promptly.
+The senior corporate officer or corporate officer in charge of the department overseeing IR operations works alongside the IR and Legal Affairs sections to analyze information reported by each part of the Company and the Group’s companies.
+They then follow the rules regarding timely disclosure, determining whether information needs to be disclosed, what exactly to disclose, the method of disclosure, then disclosing the information promptly.

 As a result, any important matters determined subject to timely disclosure are reported to the Management Council or President and Representative Director, then presented to the Board of Directors (directly depending on the level of importance), and promptly disclosed upon approval by the Board of Directors.